Tennessee lawmakers are about to take aim on another gun bill on Capitol Hill, this time concerning guns in parking lots.

 So what are the chances that Tennesseans may be able to carry weapons in parking lots?

-Governor Bill Haslam, recently said, "We felt like it was overly broad in terms that it covered all parking lots whether it was at a school or other things."
+Gov. Bill Haslam, said earlier this week, “We felt like it was overly broad in terms that it covered all parking lots whether it was at a school or other things.”

 That means the parking lot gun bill may get moderated, but firearms advocates are locked and loaded for a fight.

 “Your car is an item of property that you have the same property rights in as the guy who owns the real estate,” said Harris.

 A second gun bill, SB 2992, is a companion to the parking lot measure.

 Advocates say it would prevent discrimination against gun permit holders by employers.